Fort Ross Vineyard & Winery

 Sonoma County region

-First releases occurred in 2001, a miniscule 64 cases.
-Since then, the winery has grown to its present level of between 3,500 to 4,000 cases annually.
+First releases occurred in 2001, a minuscule 64 cases.
+Since then, the winery has grown to its present level of between 3,500 and 4,000 cases annually.

-Lester and Linda Schwartz are both native South Africans who met as students at the University of Cape Town in the 1960’s where they developed a mutual interest in wine.
+Lester and Linda Schwartz are both native South Africans who met as students at the University of Cape Town, South Africa in the 1960’s, where they developed a mutual interest in wine.
 San Francisco beckoned and the couple relocated to the City by the Bay.
-When the wine bug beckoned, the pair found (after a four year search) a breathtaking piece of land just above Fort Ross on the Sonoma Coast.
+It wasn’t long before they caught the wine bug, and the pair found (after a four year search) a breathtaking piece of land just above Fort Ross on the Sonoma Coast.
 Even the annual rainfall of the area (75 to 125 inches) and the temperature flux (55 to above 85 degrees) couldn’t deter the persistent twosome.

-Consumers, industry publications and competitions have heartily embraced the wines of Fort Ross Vineyard & Winery since its inception.
+The winemaker for Fort Ross Vineyard and Winery is Jeff Pisoni, who came to the winery in 2009.
+Jeff is the third generation of his family to be involved in winemaking, and he gained great expertise at the likes of Peter Michael Winery (Knights Valley) and Bernardus Winery (Carmel Valley) before coming to Fort Ross.
+Over the years, his efforts have proved very fruitful for the winery.
+Consumers, industry publications and competitions have heartily embraced the wines of Fort Ross Vineyard and Winery since its inception.
 Most knowledgeable wine enthusiasts rank its wines among the top Pinot Noirs from both the United States and abroad.

-Wineries like Fort Ross Vineyard & Winery are a joy for consumers to experience.
+Wineries like Fort Ross Vineyard and Winery are a joy for consumers to experience.
 The fact that they produce exceptional wines is just icing on the proverbial cake.
+We're proud to share this incredible wine with our Platinum Plus!
+Wine Club members!

 Map of the area